securefederatedai/openfl/.github/pull_request_template.md

 [Describe the testing done for this PR.
 If applicable include screenshots.]

 <!-- ## Additional Information
-[Any additional information that reviewers should be aware of.] -->ßßß
+[Any additional information that reviewers should be aware of.] -->